How to look for records of... Divorce

 9. Full divorce by Act of Parliament

 In order to remarry, a full divorce by Act of Parliament was required.
-Before 1858 less than 300 full divorces were granted.
+Before 1858 fewer than 300 full divorces were granted.
 Only four of the petitioners were women and they had to prove life-threatening cruelty by their husband.

 C 89/15/20-21 contains the first true parliamentary divorce in 1670, between John Manners, Lord Roos, and Lady Anne Pierpont.
 This created a precedent for parliamentary divorces on the grounds of the wife’s adultery.